SalamAlt/gfx-project/SDL2Template-master/README.txt

-Disclaimer: this was done as a course project and should not be used without permission How to run: Open the sln file in visual studio 2017 3rd Year Computer Graphics Winter 2019 Project
+Disclaimer: this was done as a course project and should not be used without permission How to run: Open the sln file in SDL2-template-master in visual studio 2017 3rd Year Computer Graphics Winter 2019 Project
 Group Members: Salam Al-Tamimi (solo)